deberinoo/tp/docs/UserGuide.md

 </div>

 Examples:
-* `tags` shows a unique list of all tags in the address book.
+* `tags` shows a unique list of all tags and persons in the address book.
 * `tags t/Math` shows a unique list of persons with the `Math` tag.
 * `tags t/Math t/P3` shows a unique list of persons with the tag combination of `Math` and `P3`.